zzzprojects/learn-orm/tutorials/net-5/allow-or-write-numbers-in-quotes.md

 }
 ```

-To serialize numbers in quotes or accept numbers in quotes across the entire input object graph, set `JsonSerializerOptions.NumberHandling` as shown below.
+To serialize numbers in quotes or accept numbers in quotes across the entire input object graph, set `JsonSerializerOptions.NumberHandling`, as shown below.

 ```csharp
 public class Customer